demiculus/mentalmodel/_mental_models/simplicity.md

 ["Everything should be made as simple as possible but not simpler" - Unknown](https://www.youtube.com/watch?v=4ibabROYccs&feature=youtu.be&t=1149)

 The quote explains it pretty well.
 If something can be done in a simpler way without removing any attribute it should be simplified.
 In game development this is regarded as depth/complexity.
 A game is better if the complexity is decreased while keeping the depth same.
 An article is better if there are less words while the meaning is the same.
 A function is better if it does one simple thing.
-An ad is better if it is easily understandable.
+An idea is better if it is easily understandable.

-There are a few ways to make something simpler.
+There are a few ways to make something simple.

 - Remove parts of it;